 CAN I ELECT OTHER HEALTH COVERAGE BESIDES COBRA?
 Yes.
 You have the right to enroll, within 31 days after coverage ends, in an individual health insurance 'conversion' policy with your current health plan without providing proof of insurability.
 Alternately, if you are a Massachusetts resident, you may purchase health insurance through the Commonwealth's Health Connector Authority, or for employees in other states, through a Health Insurance Marketplace where available.
 The GIC has no involvement in conversion programs, and only very limited involvement in Health Connector programs.
 You pay the premium to the plan sponsor for the coverage.
 The benefits provided under such a policy might not be identical to those provided through COBRA.
-You may exercise this right in lieu of electing COBRA coverage available to you.
+You may exercise this right in lieu of electing COBRA coverage, or you may exercise this right after you have received the maximum COBRA coverage available to you.